Developer docs / Secrets & BYOK

 key = "MY_CUSTOM_API_KEY"

-expose = true # raw value injected into process.env (project-tier only)
+expose = true # raw value injected into process.env — see expose section

 • Used for everyone interacting with the project